hellstorm-software/Kult-Rising/readme.md

 - began adding sym switching menu
     - added container
     - added toggle on while in inventory
-- began adding OPP sniper
+- began adding OP sniper

 Fixes
 - <i>fixed a bug that caused grapple to not fire</i>